Dreamerol/PHYSICS-PROJECTS/README.md

 ---

 ### 🏛️ **Project Background / История**
-These projects were developed to **apply theoretical physics concepts** in practical C++ implementations.
+These projects were developed to **apply theoretical physics concepts**.
 Each project explores a specific topic, such as motion equations, forces, energy conservation, or numerical simulations, helping to bridge the gap between **physics theory and programming practice**.

 ---

 ### 🎯 **Objectives / Поставени цели**
-1. Implement physics concepts using **efficient C++ algorithms**
+1. Implement physics concepts using **efficient algorithms**
 2. Simulate classical mechanics problems and visualize results
 3. Solve mathematical physics tasks programmatically
 4. Develop **modular and reusable code** for multiple physics problems